fsi-open/resource-repository-bundle/Resources/docs/file_upload.md

 }
 ```

-## 4. Update db schema
+## 4. Update the database schema

-Update your database schema
+Update your database schema:

 ```
 $ php app/console doctrine:schema:update --force
 ```

-And now you should be able to use new resource types in your [Resource Map](resource_map.md).
+And now you should be able to use the new resource types in your [Resource Map](resource_map.md).
 These types are:

-- ``fsi_file`` - any file uploaded through uploadable doctrine extension
+- ``fsi_file`` - any file uploaded through uploadable doctrine extension,
-- ``fsi_image`` - only images uploaded through uploadable doctrine extension
+- ``fsi_image`` - only images uploaded through uploadable doctrine extension,
-- ``fsi_removable_file`` - one of the above with additional option to delete uploaded files
+- ``fsi_removable_file`` - one of the above with additional option to delete the uploaded file.

 Example: